lsd-so/agentflare/README.md

 ## Usage

-**Note:** Some of the below recordings have time cut out for viewability, the end-to-end one shotting is still true and various caching approaches can be applied to make live usage more alike the GIFs shown below.
+**Note:** Some of the below recordings have sections where it's loading cut out for viewability, the end-to-end one shotting is still true and various caching or optimizations can be applied to make live usage more alike the GIFs shown below.

 ### Search example